Bruin-Dev/Intelygenz/docs/PIPELINES.md

 All of the automation is made with Gitlab CI technology, taking advantage of all the tools that Gitlab has.
 We separate the automatation in two parts, [continuous integration](#continuous-integration-ci) and [continuous delivery](#continuous-delivery-cd), that are explained in the next sections.

+# Environments

+In the project there are two types of environments:

+* **Production**: The environment is related to everything currently running in AWS related to the latest version of the `master` branch of the repository.

+* **Ephemerals**: These environments are created from branches that start with name `dev/feature` or `dev/fix`.

+>It is important to remember that the names for environments are `automation-master` for production, as well as `automation-<branch_identifier>` for ephemeral environments, being `branch_identifier` the result of applying `echo -n "<branch_name>" | sha256sum | cut -c1-8` on the branch name related to the ephemeral environment.
+These names will identify all the resources created in AWS during the [CD](#continuous-delivery-cd) process, explained in the following sections.

 # Continuous integration (CI)

 > Continuous Integration (CI) is a development practice where developers integrate code into a shared repository frequently, preferably several times a day.
 Each integration can then be verified by an automated build and automated tests.
 While automated testing is not strictly part of CI it is typically implied.